Making Non-Profit Websites a Breeze

 One of the biggest challenges we see even among power users at our largest clients is that most people stick to the familiar, built-in tools of their website platform.
 When it comes to implementing more advanced solutions like dynamic content, custom databases, or third-party integrations, staff often hesitate to move beyond what they know.

-This is usually where things start to unravel, so during rollout we focus on helping clients prevent content chaos, explore useful integrations, reduce manual work whenever possibly, and ensure accessibility and best practices are followed from the start.
+This is usually where things start to unravel and sites end up with a maze of pages, so during rollout we focus on helping clients prevent content chaos, and help establish workflows to ensure accessibility and best practices are followed from the start.

 Work Smarter, Not Harder